Requirements and Policies

 - Students are required to complete a minimum of 15 units with letter grades in their sophomore and junior years.

-- Students who study abroad in a non-Clark program (NOTE-"Clark Affiliated" programs are considered "non-Clark programs") pay 25% tuition for the 8th and 9th semesters.
+- Students who study abroad in a non-Clark program pay 25% tuition for the 8th and 9th semesters.

 - The full or 50% remission policy applies to all required courses for a period of up to one year after receipt of the B.A.
 All non-required courses will be charged at normal tuition rates.
 There will be no extensions of the tuition free policy beyond 12 months after graduation for any reason, except as noted in 13 and 14 below.

 - Students must begin graduate course work during the senior year.
-The 100% or 50% tuition remission applies to a maximum of ten courses taken during the fifth year.
+Tuition remission applies to a maximum of ten courses taken during the fifth year.
 Additional courses taken during the fifth year will be charged at full tuition rates.

 - Only coursework taken during the senior year and beyond can be counted toward the M.A. degree.